Mohit-Kumar-cloud/Facial-Expression-Recognition-using-keras/README.md

 ```
 pip install -r requirements.txt
 ```
-To run on a particulor image
+To run on a particular image
 ```
 python detect.py 'path_to_img'
 ```